 Did you know?

-• In 2023, out of the 49,450 positions covered in the pay review, 285 (0.6%) were identified to have an equal pay gap3.
-39% of these cases are planned to be fixed in the next salary adjustment review and the remaining 61% are under the corrective action process.
+• In 2024, out of the 59,712 positions covered in the pay review, 124 (0.2%) were identified to have an equal pay gap3, compared to 0.6% identified cases in 2023.

 • Novo Nordisk has been part of the Equal Pay International Coalition (EPIC) since 2022.
 Led by the International Labour Organization, UN Women, and the OECD, EPIC’s goal is to achieve equal pay for women and men everywhere.
 By bringing together a diverse set of actors with different areas of focus and expertise, EPIC supports governments, employers, workers, and their organisations to make concrete and coordinated progress towards this goal.
 EPIC is currently the only multi-stakeholder partnership working to reduce the gender pay gap at the global, regional, and national levels.